 - Statement of purpose, usually one single spaced page

 - An official transcript from each school of higher education attended

 - Writing sample, 10-20 pages

 - Official GRE score report (SMU institution code: 6660; department/major field code for Religious Studies: 2904) – we accept scores up to five years old

-- International students must submit an official TOEFL score report unless they have received a degree from a U.S. university or seminary
+- International students must submit an official TOEFL score report unless they have received an undergraduate degree from a U.S. college or university.

 How to Apply

 Submit Online Application (available August 15 – January 6).

 - Upload all supporting documents with your online application